 To begin, isolate a statement for inquiry.
 Now apply the four questions.
 Begin by repeating the original statement, then ask yourself each question.
 This Work is a meditation practice.
 It’s like diving into yourself.
 Contemplate the questions, one at a time.
-Drop down into the depths of yourself, listen, and wait.
+Drop into the depths of yourself, listen, and wait.
 The answer will meet your question.

-If your answer to question 1 is yes, ask yourself: “Can I absolutely know that it’s true?”
+If your answer to question one is yes, ask yourself: “Can I absolutely know that it’s true?”
 Take this opportunity to look again.
 Shine the flashlight on that moment in time again, and see what reveals itself to you.

 Close your eyes and witness the feelings, body sensations, and behaviors that arise when you believe that thought.
 Notice and report the answers to any of the following:

 Closing your eyes, return to the situation.
 Take a moment to reflect, observe, and experience the situation again, this time without the thought.
 Who or what you would be without the thought?
 How would you see or feel about the other person?
 Drop all of your judgments.
 Notice what is revealed.

 Turn the thought around.
 Is the opposite as true as or truer than the original thought?

 To do the turnarounds, find opposites of the original statement on your Worksheet.
 Often a statement can be turned around to the self, to the other, and to the opposite.
 Not every statement has as many as three turnarounds.
 Some may have just one or two, and others may have more than three.
 Some turnarounds may not make any sense to you.
 Don’t force these.

 The Original Thought: Paul doesn’t listen to me.
 Turns around to: